-Dating to at least the 1870s, the Mount Orne Bridge was built in the days when covered bridges were viable commercial toll operations.
+Dating to at least the 1870s, the Mount Orne Bridge was built in the days when people could make money charging tolls to cross covered bridges.

 The Union Bridge Company operated the span as a link between River Road in Lunenberg, Vt., and Elm Street in Lancaster N.H., until a log jam wiped it out in 1908.
 Thereafter the two towns rebuilt it.